-Sometimes after changing materials or colors you may still have some of left in the nozzle.
+Sometimes after changing materials or colors you may still have some left in the nozzle.
 A skirt will print this out first so your changes are properly implemented before it’s printed to be a part of your final object.

 Use the Skirt as a Barrier

 Most people don’t think about this use, but you can use the skirt as a thermal or draft barrier which protects your prints.
-A print bed which has a nice skirt around it can provide slight insulation and protection from draughts which can easily alter temperatures around the room the printer is in.
+A print bed which has a nice skirt around it can provide slight insulation and protection from drafts which can easily alter temperatures around the room the printer is in.